LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

    local(name, b = 1)

 The first of the above examples sets the variable "name" to the value of the expression.
 The second defines "name" without a value and defines "b" with the value of "1".

 A local can be accessed using two different methods.
 In the first method, the local variable may or may not have previously been defined.
 If the local has not been defined, then it is defined and assigned a value of "``null``".
 Regardless, the value of the variable is produced as the result.
 This is only the case when one variable name is used and when it is not accompanied by an initial value.

 ::

    local(name)
    // => the value of "name", potentially creating "name"

 Local variables can also be accessed using the "#" symbol before the name.
 This is the preferred method for accessing local variables.

 ::

    #name
    // => the value of "name"

 When using this method, the local variable must have already been defined or it is considered an error.
-This error checking is done at the time the code is parsed, meaning that the local definition must *physically* precede the # access point within the source code.
+This error-checking is done at the time the code is parsed, meaning that the local definition must *physically* precede the # access point within the source code.

-The set of local variables for each capture is determined as the code is compiled, and can not be modified at runtime unlike thread variables which can be given names dynamically.
+The set of local variables for each capture is determined as the code is compiled, and cannot be modified at runtime unlike thread variables which can be given names dynamically.

 Parameter Pseudo-locals
 -----------------------

-Lasso permits the parameter values given to a method to be accessed by position using the local variable symbol "#" followed by an integer value.
+Lasso permits the parameter values given to a method to be accessed by position, using the local variable symbol "#" followed by an integer value.
 The integer value corresponds to the position of the desired parameter value, beginning with "1".
 For example, in a method given two parameters, the first would be available using ``#1`` and the second would be available using ``#2``.

 See the chapter on :ref:`Methods<methods>` for information on methods and method parameters.

 Thread Variables
 ================

 Thread variables, or **vars**, are variables that are shared and accessible outside of any particular capture, yet are restricted to the currently executing thread.
 Each thread maintains its own set of vars.
 Vars are useful for maintaining program states which go beyond the operation of any one method.

 Vars are created in a manner similar to locals, but use the "var" declaration.